-- A (Birth) Doula is a birth person who provides personal, nonmedical support to women and families during a woman's pregnancy, childbirth, and post-partum. - A Peer Support Specialist is any range of people who provide support to a current or former user of behavioral health or addiction treatment. - 3.
-A Peer Wellness Specialist is a person who has lived experience with a psychiatric (mental health) condition(s) plus thorough training, who works as part of a persondriven, home health team, using behavioral health and primary care to assist and advocate for people in achieving well-being. - 4.
-A Personal Health Navigator is a person who provides information, help, tools, and support to allow a patient to make the best health care decisions. - A Community Health Worker is a frontline public health worker who is a trusted member of and/or has a good knowledge of the community served.
+- 1. A (Birth) Doula provides personal, non-medical support to women and families during a woman's pregnancy, childbirth, and post-partum. - 2.
+A Peer Support Specialist (PSS) provides support to a current or former user of behavioral health or addiction treatment. - 3.
+A Peer Wellness Specialist (PWS) has lived experience with a psychiatric (mental health) condition(s) plus thorough training.
+A PWS works as part of a persondriven, home health team.
+They use behavioral health and primary care to help and advocate for people in achieving well-being. - 4.
+A Personal Health Navigator (PHN) provides information, help, tools, and support to allow a patient to make the best health care decisions. - 5.
+A Community Health Worker (CHW) is a frontline public health worker who is a trusted member of and/ or has good knowledge of the community served.